adamheinrich/hradblock/www/README.md

-# wagthedog.adamh.cz
+# hradblock.adamh.cz

-Source code for website [wagthedog.adamh.cz](https://wagthedog.adamh.cz).
+Source code for website [hradblock.adamh.cz](https://hradblock.adamh.cz).
 I've used some great open source projects which was the main reason to make its source public.